varunon9/lan-chat-application/README.md

 [Once you have downloaded zip-file](https://github.com/varunon9/LanChatApplication) just move to dist folder and run

     java -jar LanChatApplication.jar

+This is a netbeans project.
+You can import it in Netbeans.

 ## Screenshots
 |  |  |